 - Insurance planning and risk management

-Armstrong, Fleming & Moore’s investment committee, which is comprised of its five principals and other advisors, ultimately decides where to invest your assets.
+Armstrong, Fleming & Moore’s investment committee, which is comprised of its principals and other advisors, ultimately decides where to invest your assets.
 The firm’s investment committee meets bi-weekly to discuss investment opportunities.
-Typically, the firm uses ETFs, mutual funds, stocks and bonds.
+Typically, the firm uses exchange-traded funds, mutual funds, stocks and bonds.

 Capital Investment Advisors